-The Parks and Open Spaces Strategy reflects on the Local Planning Framework and the new District Plan documents currently being produced as part of the changes to the planning system.

-(See Appendix 1 for information on relevant national policies and Appendix 2 for more information on relevant East Herts policies).
+2.7 The Parks and Open Spaces Strategy reflect existing Planning documents and the emerging District Plan currently being produced as part of the changes to the planning system under the NPPF.
+(Appendix 1 and 2 contains information on relevant national and local policies).

-The vision for parks and open spaces provision
+3 The vision for parks and open spaces provision

-Together with our partners we want to protect and preserve our parks and green space while at the same time develop them in a sustainable way that meets the needs of the 21st century - balancing out environmental, health, social and economic considerations.
-The process we have adopted to deliver this focuses on three questions; what are our priorities, what are our subsequent objectives and what actions do we need to take to deliver these?
+- 3.1 Together with our partners we want to protect and preserve our parks and green spaces while at the same time develop them in a sustainable way that meets the needs of the 21st century - balancing out environmental, health, social and economic considerations.
+The process we have adopted to deliver this focuses on three questions; - what are our priorities, - what are our subsequent objectives, and - what actions do we need to take to deliver these?

-An overview of existing provision in East Herts
+4 An overview of existing provision in East Herts